 Many scholars bring their own lunch from home.
-However, a variety of items, both hot and cold, is available to purchase online, at least 24 hours in advance through our lunch service provider, My Hot Lunchbox.
+However, a variety of items, both hot and cold, are available to purchase online, at least 24 hours in advance through our lunch service provider, My Hot Lunchbox.
 Instructions for registering online can be found on our website and at the front office.
-Vending machines are also available during certain hours of the day if scholars need a snack or drink.
+Some campuses offer vending machines available during certain hours of the day if scholars need a snack or drink.
 All food is to be eaten only in designated areas.
-In keeping with our policy of teaching scholar's responsibility and accountability, cleaning of the lunch areas will be done by a class on a rotating basis, usually once in every four or five weeks.
-All scholars must throw away their own trash.
+In keeping with our policy of teaching scholar's responsibility and accountability, cleaning of the lunch areas will be done by scholars as directed by administration.
+All scholars must throw away their own trash and clean up after themselves.